UW-GAC/primed-pgs-catalog/README.md

 input | description
 --- | ---
-dest_bucket | google bucket path (starting with "gs://") where scoring files should be written model_url | path to the PRIMED data model, e.g. "https://raw.githubusercontent.com/UW-GAC/primed_data_models/refs/heads/pgs/PRIMED_PGS_data_model.json" pgs_id | ID in the PGS catalog of the score to fetch, e.g. "PGS000001" workspace_name | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart"
+dest_bucket | google bucket path (starting with "gs://") where scoring files should be written.
+Do not include a trailing "/" model_url | path to the PRIMED data model, e.g. "https://raw.githubusercontent.com/UW-GAC/primed_data_models/refs/heads/pgs/PRIMED_PGS_data_model.json" pgs_id | ID in the PGS catalog of the score to fetch, e.g. "PGS000001" workspace_name | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart"